 When was the last time you did something for the first time?
 A month, a year, 5 years, 12 years ago?
 Of course as we get older the time-frame seems to get longer and longer.
 When we were younger – everything was new and a ‘first’ – and then something happens.
 Are we too busy, have we run out of new things to do, or did we just get scared to try new things?
 As we age we seldom push ourselves into new activities or things once we reach our 40’s.
 In fact we are happy about being set in our ways and finally coasting in life.
 However, I think that staying the course and not trying new things is the quickest way to getting old.

 Why all of this talk about aging and fear?
 Because I recently had a week of firsts where it was all about trying new things and getting over fears.
 This was the first visit I had made to the Sunshine Coast in Queensland Australia even though I had been to Australia twice before.
-It’s easy to sit back and enjoy the beaches, food, and wine of Queensland, but I decided to conquer some fears and found myself saying yes to doing things for the first time.
+It’s easy to sit back and enjoy the beaches, food, wine, and the plentiful things to do in Queensland, but I decided to conquer some fears and found myself saying yes to doing things for the first time.
 Things that many 40 somethings may cringe at trying.

 As I looked out at the crashing waves I wondered what I had gotten myself into.
 I had taken one beginning surfing lesson before on Maui, but I did not have a break like this.
 I’m not great with waves, I’ve never been really comfortable in them, yet I’m inexplicably drawn to surfing.
 In my beginner viewpoint, Noosa’s waves were powerful.
 I’m sure to any normal surfer they would not even be considered waves, but to me they were formidable.
 These were the kind of waves that made me feel small…and scared.
 They looked big and intimidating, and they made me question why I wasn’t just walking on the beach looking for shells.
 What the hell was I doing out here?
 But I trusted Tim, my instructor from Tropic Surf, and after practicing on the beach – off we went into the waves.
 We started by simply trying to surf the white water so I could get used to standing up.
 It was a sandy bottom and shallow so a good place to learn again.